ray2501/tkvlc/README.md

 `getPosition` get movie position as percentage between 0.0 and 1.0.

 `setPosition` set movie position as percentage between 0.0 and 1.0.

+`isSeekable` return true if the media player can seek.

 `getState` get current movie state.